-In my practice room, I have a framed photograph by a local Walthamstow artist called Paul Tucker which people often comment on.
-It is an intriguing image of an interior, looking through a doorway into a panelled room that is being renovated (it is in fact the William Morris Gallery).
-The tones are muted apart from a hint of ripped red wallpaper in the distance.
-I am curious about this image and what draws me and so many others to it.
+In my practice room I have a framed photograph by the Walthamstow artist Paul Tucker, which people often take time to look at and comment on.
+The subject is a panelled room in the William Morris Gallery seen through an open doorway.
+The tones are muted, apart from a hint of ripped red wallpaper on a far wall.
+I am curious about this image and what draws me, and so many others, to it.

 And what about liminal people?

-The link between liminality and difference is ever present, it can be a gift, a disadvantage or just a way of being.
-LGBTQI+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
-Freelancers, shift workers and zero hour employees all inhabit a liminal space as does anyone whose job goes against the flow of daily life.
-And whilst much of this is culturally defined, it has always existed in one way or another.
-Life for liminal people is experienced from a perspective beyond the norm.
-It can be challenging and may not feel like a gift.
-Liminal people can adapt and there are plenty who have office jobs and executive roles but they may also struggle to be fully part of the culture of the company or to feel connected to their career.
-In relationships, there are those who do not settle, either by choice or situation.
-Whilst liminal people are not 'outsiders', there is the sense that society views them as on the edge of the norm.
-If you have found yourself sitting on the 'spare aunts' table at a wedding, this is your liminality, it's a liminal space too.
+The link between liminality and 'otherness' is strong.
+It can be a gift and a challenge.
+LGBTQ+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
+Freelancers, shift workers and zero hour employees all embody the liminal, as does anyone whose job goes against the flow of daily life.
+There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes', those places in organisations or society where the flow of ideas stop, or structures don't reach.
+These liminal people can be a bridge, bringing people and ideas together.
+Whilst liminal people are not always 'outsiders', there is the sense that they are on the edge of the norm.
+If you have found yourself sitting on the 'spare aunts' table at a wedding, you have entered a liminal vortex!

-We may experience liminal people as 'messengers'.
-Sometimes, people come into our lives fleetingly but their impact is acutely felt; at the time that may seem insignificant, but on reflection, the encounter heralds the start of change or a new chapter.
+You may experience liminal people as 'messengers'.
+Sometimes, someone comes into your life fleetingly, but their impact is acutely felt; and on reflection, the encounter may herald change.

 Mythology and folk tales are full of these liminal messengers.
-They are often semi-human, their intention initially ambiguous as the message they bring may not be clear.
-If you have experienced a 'messenger' there may be something about them that sticks with you, their eyes or hair perhaps or one thing they say that resonates for a long time afterwards.
+They are often semi-human, their intention initially ambiguous, the message they bring may not be clear.
+They usually vanish as quickly as they came.
+If you have experienced such a 'messenger' there may be something about them that sticks in your mind, their eyes or hair, or something they have said which stays with you for a long time afterwards.

-A popular trope in ghost stories is a terrifying manifestation that seems threatening but is in fact trying to warn us, for example the children in M. R. James’s Lost Hearts.
+A popular trope in ghost stories is a terrifying manifestation that seems threatening but is in fact a messenger trying to warn us, for example the children in M. R. James’s Lost Hearts.
 Another ghost story I am drawn to at this time of year is Michelle Paver’s Dark Matter.
 Here the protagonist, trapped in the eternal night of an Arctic winter, is haunted by a genganger, ‘one that walks again’.
 What is its purpose and why has it manifested?
-The protagonist, stranded in a liminal space where time has no meaning, becomes increasingly disorientated, his decisions fogged by the expectation of his class and upbringing.
+The protagonist, stranded in a liminal space where time has no meaning and day and night merge, becomes increasingly disorientated, his decisions fogged by the expectations of his class and upbringing.

-Liminality may not always feel comfortable but it requires us to question the norm.
-By leaning into it and allowing yourself to be sensitive to it, you will gain a deeper understanding of your self and others and through that change may happen.
+Liminality may not always feel comfortable but by leaning into it and allowing yourself to be sensitive to it, you may gain a deeper understanding of your self and others and through that something may shift, change may happen.